algaru01/TFM/JUPYTER/README.md

 # Jupyter IPython cluster in Docker

-Multi-container IPython Cluster builded with Docker.
+Multi-container IPython Cluster in Kubernetes.

-## Containers
+## Architecture

+### Pods
-This will create two types of containers:
+This will create two types of pods:
 * *Frontend Node*.
 Node running the *ipcontroller* that manages works.
+Created with a *pod*.
 * *Worker Node*.
 Several nodes running the *ipengine* that executes works.
+Created with a *deployment*

+### Service
+*Frontend* will be behind a *Service*, this way *Workers* will have a static domain name to access it.
+This is needed mainly for configuration in `ipcontroller-engine.json`.

+### Configmap
+Two *Configmaps* are needed for configuration in `ipcontroller-engine.json`.
+They are mainly the same, the main difference is the domain name which will resolve to the *Frontend* IP.
+As we mentioned, *Workers* use a Service and *Frontend* uses its hostname.

-## Building Images
+## Docker Images
+### Explanation
+At first, we create a base image for both types of containers that will contain everything that is equally needed for *Frontend* and *Workers*.
+These are some tools like python, creation of the Jupyter user, or directories needed for configuration.

+Lastly, starting from this base image, we specify each node in its particular Dockerfile.

+### Build, test and push
 A Makefile has been made to make it easier to build and test images.

 Build the images locally:
 ```console